g-clef/g-clef.github.io/lab/hardware.md

 This doesn't seem to be a limitation of the power provided by the Picocluster power supply itself, as I tried unplugging the switches, and had the same problem.
 I ended up having to purchase 20 small powered USB hubs to avoid this.
 That was a pain, and made the outside of the cluster *really* messy, because now there's a tangle of USB and power lines around the pico cluster.

-But moving that USB power to outside the PI fixed the problem.
+Also, some bright spark on the Linux cluster team decided that usb  autosuspend should be enabled by default in newer Linux kernels.
+This means that the Linux cluster will sometimes suspect a USB drive - it's not clear to me what the criteria are for suspending a drive, all I know is that the hard drive would occasionally disappear while the system was running.
+Linux will do this even if the drive that's being suspended is the root drive.

+Those two errors took me almost 3 months to completely troubleshoot, because they cause almost identical errors: the hard drive disappears from a random node in the cluster.
+The only way I knew that both were occurring was when I disconnected the powered hub, and also disabled usb autosuspend.
+In that case, the node didn't disappear entirely, but dmesg filled with errors about the usb drive needing to be reset.

+(Also, when you're setting this all up, if your powered USB hub has buttons to turn off the power to individual ports, make sure the power is on to the port with the drive on it.
+That's a frustrating error to find.)

 #### Network

 I like packets, and networking, I really do, but there's really no reason to make this network fancy in any way.
 I'm running all of these systems in a flat network.
 The pico cluster comes with 4 switches, which you are encouraged to bridge together (and are given cables to do so).
 I did not do this.
-I ended up connecting all of the pi nodes directly to my lab switch.
+I ended up connecting all the pi nodes directly to my lab switch.
 This was initially done when I was troubleshooting the power draw of the usb drives (to see if I could get enough power to the pi boards without driving the switches).
 That did not solve the problem, but once I had all the pis plugged into the lab switch, there didn't seem to be any value in removing them all again.